 Many community groups are always looking for something different to include in their annual events.
 Contact the schools early to secure a spot.
 Most will hold outside events in April or May.

 6. Photo Shoots

-Promote your car to photographers for them to use them in their photo shoots.
-These could be with people in them or simply as a prop in the background.
+Promote your car to photographers for them to use in their photoshoots.
+These could be with people in them or only as a prop in the background.

 Also, some people want to enhance their photographic skills.
-Contact professional photographers and let them know what you have and that it can be hired for their uses.
+Contact professional photographers and let them know what you have available.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.